Transiting with kids made easier with ride-on kids luggage

 Ride-On Luggage: For this style, toddlers and older children sit on top and use their legs to scoot along.
 A clasp holds the luggage closed and most have pull straps so that it can be pulled when not being ridden on.

 Scooter Luggage: Better suited for older children, kids scooter luggage has the suitcase attachment in the front under the handlebars and allows your child to kick around the airport terminal or sidewalk with minimal effort.
-The base folds up for easy storage.
+The base folds up for easy storage – we cover this type of luggage in much more detail here.

 Essential Safety Features